-We aim to open your Macquarie Term Deposit within 24 hours of receiving your application, provided all required information and documents are provided.
+We aim to open your Term Deposit within 24 hours of receiving your application, provided all required information and documents are provided.

 You will receive a confirmation email as soon as your account is set up.